 The Eco-Arts Reading Festival is a one-day Read-In featuring the AfroSurreal Writers Workshop and local writers.
 Join the AfroSurreal Writers for Eco-Art workshops, food, music, poetry and an awards ceremony honoring local authors and activists.

 Throughout the day, writers and artists will share poems and stories that explore nature and the urban landscape read aloud at Frank Ogawa Plaza.
 Featured readers include Thaddeus Howze, Audrey T. Williams, Meg Hayertz and Dera Williams.
 In addition, the Kiss My Black Arts Collective will have a creative making station table set up.

-The Eco-Arts Reading Festival is a one-day event organized by Rochelle Spencer, Audrey T. Williams and AfroSurreal Writers Workshop as part of Spencer’s Studio Lab Residency at Pro Arts during March and April.
-This event will take place from 1:00 – 4:00pm.
+The Eco-Arts Reading Festival is organized by Rochelle Spencer, Audrey T. Williams and AfroSurreal Writers Workshop as part of Spencer’s Curatorial Residency at Pro Arts during March and April.

 ABOUT THE ORGANIZERS: